A NEXTGEN LEARNING SPACE DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

 Use these tactics to implement your FONA strategy.

-- Act early before critical hypoxia occurs
+- With an improbable airway, transition to FONA early before critical hypoxia occurs.

 For in person learners, locate any of the posters below within the installation to continue your training.
 Then snap the QR codes embedded within them to access the learning space.
 Look for the ✋emoji for integrated hands on training opportunities.